bytedeco/javacpp-presets/README.md

 Manual Installation
 -------------------
 Simply put all the desired JAR files (`opencv*.jar`, `ffmpeg*.jar`, etc.), in addition to `javacpp.jar`, somewhere in your class path.
 The JAR files available as pre-built artifacts are meant to be used with [JavaCPP](https://github.com/bytedeco/javacpp).
-The binaries for Linux were built for CentOS 6 and 7, so they should work on most distributions currently in use.
+The binaries for Linux are built with Ubuntu, so they should work on most distributions currently in use.
 The ones for Android were compiled for ARMv7 processors featuring an FPU, so they will not work on ancient devices such as the HTC Magic or some others with an ARMv6 CPU.
 Here are some more specific instructions for common cases:

 NetBeans (Java SE 7 or newer):